Kudus: Ghana prodigy pays tribute to Nouri after Ajax move | Goal.com

 The Ghana international completed a move to the Dutch Eredivisie outfit from Nordsjaelland on a five-year-deal reportedly worth €9 million.

-Before heading for the Johan Cruyff Arena, the 19-year-old had scored 11 times in 25 league games for the Danish toplight side in the just concluded season.
+Before heading for the Johan Cruyff Arena, the 19-year-old had scored 11 times in 25 league games for the Danish top-flight side in the just-concluded season.

 Excited by the prospect of playing in the Netherlands, the prodigy went on social media to thank the Wild Tigers as well as Right to Dream Academy, where he began his football career.